Tijn Daverveld

 Tijn Daverveld (born 29 April 2000) is a Dutch professional footballer who plays as a midfielder for club UNA.

 Club career

 He made his Eerste Divisie debut for Jong PSV on 13 January 2019 in a game against Jong Ajax, as a starter.
+After a spell in Cyprus, Daverveld from the small village Wilbertoord, moved to Belgium to play for fifth-tier Wezel Sport.

+He joined UNA in summer 2025.

+International career

+Daverveld played 12 games for the Netherlands national under-17 football team and also some for the U18 and U19s.